Storware/vprotect-manual/overview/architecture.md

 * Server can be installed on a physical machine or VM - nodes just need to be able to connect to it.
 * Nodes can be installed also inside a VM or physical machine, but keep in mind that some backup strategies require Node to be installed as a VM on a Hypervisor Cluster \(especially when "disk attachment" export mode is mentioned\).
 * Both components are installed on a CentOS/RHEL 8 minimal.

-For more information about architecture go to [detailed architecture](architecture.md#detailed-architecture).

 For detailed deployment scenarios refer to the following sections: